WillQi/FileWatchUpload/README.md

 # FileWatchUpload
-A utility java program I built when I was getting frustrated having to manually upload my jar file to a remote test server over and over.
+A utility java program (For Windows ATM) I built when I was getting frustrated having to manually upload my jar file to a remote test server over and over.

 > **Note**: At the moment, FileWatchUpload will only authenticate with a username and password.